mauzigoe/matter-for-vscode/README.md

-# matter-for-vscode
+# MatTer-for-vscode

-MatTer for vscode is an extension which lets you spawn a matlab terminal and run matlab scripts in vscode .
+`MatTer for vscode` is an extension which lets you spawn a matlab terminal and run matlab scripts in vscode .
 This project is in early development.

 ## Features